Peter A. Clayton

 ISBN-13: 978-0-500-28628-9

-The book opens with the usual background information on Pharaonic Egypt including the author's intentions of tracing Egyptian history through kingship.
-The introduction deals with the chronology including a rather pleasant and informative overview of the documented sources of information used to tell it.
+The book opens with the usual background information on Pharaonic Egypt, including the author's intentions of tracing Egyptian history through kingship.
+The introduction deals with the chronology, including a rather pleasant and informative overview of the documented sources of information used to tell it.

-I have to admit I found the blue pages at the start of each chapter a little difficult to read but that's pretty minor so far the content is well presented.
+I have to admit I found the blue pages at the start of each chapter a little difficult to read, but that's pretty minor so far; the content is well presented.
 Next, we head into the pyramid building kings of the Old Kingdom and their achievements within their reigns.

-In the chapter titled "Rulers of an Empire", Peter Clayton presents the reader with the histories of some of pharaonic Egypt's most powerful rulers and their weaker successors in the era of the New Kingdom including their tombs in the Valley of the Kings.
+In the chapter titled "Rulers of an Empire", Peter Clayton presents the reader with the histories of some of pharaonic Egypt's most powerful rulers and their weaker successors in the era of the New Kingdom, including their tombs in the Valley of the Kings.

-The author presents many details exploring not only the king's histories but their wives and family relations roles with particularly interesting details in this regard to Ramses III and the burial of his family in the royal valleys including a fascinating breakdown of the titles of Queen Titi in her tomb in the Valley of the Queens.
+The author presents many details exploring not only the king's histories but their wives and family relations roles with particularly interesting details in this regard to Ramses III and the burial of his family in the royal valleys, including a fascinating breakdown of the titles of Queen Titi in her tomb in the Valley of the Queens.

-Soon we are in the late period and the 21srt dynasty with a couple of nice images of the Book of the dead of Herihor and Nodjmet and a good breakdown of the priest kings of Thebes and the ultimate burial of members of this family in the king's cache tomb DB320.
+Soon we are in the late period and the 21st dynasty with a couple of nice images of the Book of the dead of Herihor and Nodjmet and a good breakdown of the priest kings of Thebes and the ultimate burial of members of this family in the king's cache tomb DB320.

-I very much enjoyed this book Peter Clayton presented a good overview of the kings of Egypt and though often brief in his description of each the author filled those descriptions with lots of interesting nuggets of information.
-"Chronicle of the Pharaoh's" would make a fine and reliable book to give to a young teenager, however, the adult in the house may just want to keep it for themselves.
+I very much enjoyed this book.
+Peter Clayton presented a good overview of the kings of Egypt, and though often brief in his description of each, the author filled those descriptions with lots of interesting nuggets of information.
+"Chronicle of the Pharaohs" would make a fine and reliable book to give to a young teenager; however, the adult in the house may just want to keep it for themselves.

 No comments: